-1.8.2 Engine Room Access Hatch
+1.6.1 Engine Room Access Hatch

-The engine room access hatch is located on centerline on the aft cockpit floor.
+The engine room access hatch is located on center line in the aft cockpit floor.
+To enable the engine room lights, switch ON the ENG ROOM LIGHTS breaker on the DC Distribution Panel.
 The engine room lights turn ON automatically when the hatch is opened and turn OFF when the hatch is closed.
-The main battery switches must be ON for the engine room lights to operate.